-History of Andrew Yule is not only about its business empire but also about the immense contributions it made towards socio-economic and industrial development of the country.
+History of Andrew Yule is not only about its business empire but also about the immense contribution it made towards socio-economic and industrial development of the country.
 It all started in 1863 when Andrew Yule, a young entrepreneur from Scotland arrived in Calcutta, the then imperial capital of India and founded the Company as a managing agency at a time when the railways, telegraph and postal services made a beginning in the country.
-By 1875 the Company established substantial business interest in jute, tea, cotton, coal and insurance.
+By 1875 the Company established a substantial business interest in jute, tea, cotton, coal and insurance.

-Sir David Yule assumed the full control of the business of the Company after George Yule’s death and by 1902 the Company managed more than 30 businesses which included Jute Mills, Cotton Mills, Tea Companies, Coal Companies, Railway Company, Printing Press and even a Zamindari Company in Midnapur District of West Bengal where the Company promoted agriculture, forestry, fisheries, roads, schools, hospitals and dispensaries.
+Sir David Yule assumed the full control of the business of the Company after George Yule’s death and by 1902, the Company managed more than 30 businesses which included Jute Mills, Cotton Mills, Tea Companies, Coal Companies, Railway Company, Printing Press and even a Zamindari Company in Midnapur District of West Bengal where the Company promoted agriculture, forestry, fisheries, roads, schools, hospitals and dispensaries.

-The elegant ‘Yule House’ at 8 Clive Row, Calcutta, the corporate centre of the Andrew Yule Group since 1907 was built by David Yule.
-David Yule was conferred with Nighthood in 1912 when King George V and Queen Mary visited India.
+The elegant Yule House at 8 Clive Row, Calcutta, the Corporate Centre of Andrew Yule since 1907 was built by David Yule who was conferred with Knighthood in 1912 when King George V and Queen Mary visited India.